 Address: 400 Michigan Ave NE, Washington, DC 20017, USA

 Lincoln Memorial was built to memorialize President Abraham Lincoln, the 16th president of the US and one of the key figures that brought down slavery.
-The memorial is located on the national mall and it is one of the most visited sites in Washington DC.
+The memorial is located on the National Mall, where you could also sign on to some free tours.
+It is also one of the most visited sites in Washington DC.
 The building is in the form a Greek-style temple with Lincoln inside along with two inscriptions from the “Gettysburg Address” and his second Inaugural Address.
 The site was home of Martin Luther King Jr’s “I have a dream speech” and has been featured in countless movies from Forrest Gump to Planet of the Apes

 Address: 2 Lincoln Memorial Cir NW, Washington, DC 20037, USA